Quick example: run with all diagnostic output enabled

 Primary Metrics (JSON Output)

-The JSON output on stdout contains:
+The JSON output on stdout (and in the --metrics-path file when set) contains:

 Field Unit Description